 OAH hearings are audio recorded.
 OAH judicial staff determines when a court reporter is mandatory and issues an appropriate order.
 Even when not ordered, any party may arrange to have a court reporter at the hearing.
 All logistical and payment arrangements related to court reporters are the responsibility of the requesting party, not OAH.
 If a transcript is prepared, the requesting party is required to provide a copy of the transcript to the assigned judge.
-OAH can provide audio recordings of hearings for a $10 fee.Audio Recording Requests
+OAH can provide audio recordings of hearings.Audio Recording Requests

 OAH arranges interpreter services for parties involved in OAH matters.
 Interpreters are available for any type of case.
 Scheduling is subject to location, requested language and interpreter availability.
 All requests should be made at least 14 days in advance of the proposed conference, mediation or hearing date.

 In administrative law matters, the fee for interpreters is billed to the client agency.
 The fee for interpreters hired for workers' compensation matters is paid for by the Special Compensation Fund.